Kolowrat family: 20th century

-Family Descendants
+Family descendants

-After 1989, Count Jindřich Kolowrat returned from exile in the US to Czechoslovakia, accompanied by his youngest son Count František Tomáš (1943–2004), so that together they could restitute the family property.
+After 1989, Count Jindřich Kolowrat returned from exile to Czechoslovakia, accompanied by his youngest son Count František Tomáš (1943–2004), so that together they could restitute the family property.
 After the return of the family property, he leased the Kolowrat Palace to the National Theater for the symbolic price of 1 CZK for the duration of 20 years making him one of the greatest supporters of Czech arts.
 Also in April 1992, pursuant to the Restitution Act, the castle in Rychnov nad Kněžnou, including its collections, the chateau in Černíkovice, lands, were returned to Count Kryštof Jaroslav Kolowrat-Krakowský-Liebsteinský, who managed them until 1999.
 The properties are now under the administration of his son, Jan Egon.
 Count Jindřich died in 1996 and appointed Count František Tomáš as the sole heir and administrator of the family property.
 František Tomáš established a family with JUDr.
 Dominika Kolowrat-Krakowská, née Perutková, and their son, Count Maxmilian Alexander was born in 1996.
 Two years later, they welcomed their daughter, Francesca Dominika (*1998).
 After the premature passing of Count František Tomáš in 2004, Dominika Kolowrat-Krakowská took over the administration of the family assets.
 Together with her children, Count Maximilian and Francesca, on February 26, 2008 (the 65th anniversary of the birth of František Tomáš), she established the Kolowrátek Endowment Fund.